1024jp/MATLAB-coteditor/README.md

 MATLAB syntax style for CotEditor
 =========================================

-__This repository is no more maintained since this MATLAB style is now bundled in official ÇotEditor.app.__
+__This repository is no more maintained since this MATLAB style is now bundled in official CotEditor.app.__

 [CotEditor][]'s syntax style file for Matlab.